-If you think you can benefit from the combined features of using an LLC to own and operate your small business and then having it be taxed like an S corporation, the possibility exists to establish your business as an LLC, but then make the election to have it treated as an S corporation by the IRS for tax purposes.
+If you think your business would benefit from the combined features of using an LLC to own and operate your small business and then having it be taxed like an S corporation, the possibility exists.

 Although being taxed like an S corporation is probably chosen the least often by small business owners, it is an option.
 For some LLCs and their owners, this can actually provide a tax savings, particularly if the LLC operates an active trade or business and the payroll taxes on the owner or owners is high.